Bungie: Marathon, Myth and Oni (1994–2001)

 Bungie's next project began as a sequel to Pathways into Darkness, but evolved into a futuristic first-person shooter called Marathon.
 Pathways had taught Bungie the importance of story in a game, and Marathon featured computer terminals where players could choose to learn more about the game's fiction.
 The studio became what one employee termed "your stereotypical vision of a small computer-game company—eating a lot of pizza, drinking a lot of Coke" while the development team worked 14 hours every day for nearly six months.

 After showing the game at the Macworld Expo, Bungie was mobbed with interest and orders for the game.
 The game was not finished until December 14, 1994; Jones and a few other employees spent a day at a warehouse assembling boxes so that some of the orders could be filled before Christmas.
 The game was a critical and commercial success, and is regarded as a relatively unknown but important part of gaming history.
 It served as the Mac alternative to DOS PC-only games like Doom and System Shock.
 The game's volume of orders was unprecedented for the studio, who found that its old method of mail or phone orders could not scale to the demand and hired another company to handle the tens of thousands of orders.
 Marathon also brought Bungie attention from press outside the small Mac gaming market.

 The first game's success led to a sequel, Marathon 2: Durandal.
 The series introduced several elements, including cooperative mode, which made their way to later Bungie games.
 The game was released November 24, 1995, and outsold its predecessor.
 When Bungie announced its intention to port the game to the Windows 95 operating system, however, many Mac players felt betrayed, and Bungie received a flood of negative mail.
 Seropian saw the value of moving into new markets and partnering with larger supply chains, although he lamented the difficult terms and "sucky" contracts distributors provided.
-The game released on Windows 95 in September 1996.
+The game was released on Windows 95 in September 1996.
 Marathon Infinity was released the following year.

 After Marathon, Bungie moved away from first-person shooters to release a strategy game, Myth: The Fallen Lords.
 The game stressed tactical unit management as opposed to the resource gathering model of other combat strategy titles.
 The Myth games won several awards and spawned a large and active online community.
 Myth: The Fallen Lords was the first Bungie game to be released simultaneously for both Mac and Windows platforms.

 The success of Myth enabled Bungie to change Chicago offices and establish a San Jose, California based branch of the studio, Bungie West, in 1997.
 Bungie West's first and only game would be Oni, an action title for the Mac, PC and PlayStation 2.